-When pain and swelling is present, it is just more comfortable to hold your knee in a slightly bent position.
-Keep it this way too long and you run the risk of developing scar tissue, or arthrofibrosis.
-Restoring knee extension immediately after surgery is so important, because once it gets tight, it’s often hard to get your motion back.
+When pain and swelling are present, it is just more comfortable to hold your knee in a slightly bent position.
+Keep it this way too long, and you run the risk of developing scar tissue or arthrofibrosis.
+Restoring knee extension immediately after surgery is so important because once it gets tight, it’s often hard to get your motion back.
 I’d much rather focus on this initially and slowly restore motion than get too tight and then have to aggressively attempt to improve motion.
 That is never preferred.

 Loss of full knee extension does not allow the knee to function properly, even if just a small loss of motion.
 Plus, studies have shown loss of motion to be one of the most important factors associated with the development of arthritis after ACL surgery.

 Luckily, with proper rehabilitation, loss of motion can be avoided.

 In addition to my range of motion, soft tissue mobilization, and manual therapy techniques, I always instruct patients to perform a lot of range of motion and stretching exercises at home, essentially once an hour.